CodingRookie97/ICT1008Proj1/README.md

 <i>*Take note that these datasets only covers the area of Punggol West</i>
 <h4>Download Instructions</h4>
 These are the pre-requisities to run the application successfully, you are strongly encouraged to download the repositories as displayed below<br>
+1. Python 3.x: You must have at least a Python version 3 and above, preferably in latest Python version.<br>
-1. PyQt5: Python's GUI framework<br>- pip install PyQt5<br>
+2. PyQt5: Python's GUI framework<br>- pip install PyQt5<br>
-2. PyQtWebEngine: A set of Python bindings for The Qt Company’s Qt WebEngine framework<br>- pip install PyQtWebEngine<br>
+3. PyQtWebEngine: A set of Python bindings for The Qt Company’s Qt WebEngine framework<br>- pip install PyQtWebEngine<br>
-3. Folium: Parsed Open Street Map API to display the Leaflet map in Python<br>- pip install folium<br>
+4. Folium: Parsed Open Street Map API to display the Leaflet map in Python<br>- pip install folium<br>
-4. Haversine: Dynamically calculates the distance between 2 coordinates that can be used for Dijkstra Algorithm<br>- pip install haversine
+5. Haversine: Dynamically calculates the distance between 2 coordinates that can be used for Dijkstra Algorithm<br>- pip install haversine
 <h4>Main Functions</h4>
 <li>Display of 4 different kinds of nodes into the folium map that is represented by different logos for different landmarks</li>
 <li>Allowing users the freedom to select any starting and ending location to determine their shortest path to reach to their destination</li>